rodericksnyderii/LogAnalysis-ThreatDetection/README.md

 ## 📌 Objectives

 - Collect system and application logs from a Linux virtual machine.
-- Set up a log analysis tool (Splunk or ELK Stack).
+- Set up a log analysis tool (ELK Stack).
 - Parse and analyze logs to detect suspicious or malicious behavior.
 - Document identified threats and explain the logic behind detection rules.
 - (Optional) Automate basic detection tasks using Python.